 Being a small business is tough!
 Founders must wear a lot of different hats when they get the business started!
 As a business increases in revenue and becomes increasingly complex, demands are great and time is limited.
 At this stage, it is too early to bring on full-time accounting staff, but time to involve professionals.
-Here are 5 reasons to stop doing your own accounting and consider outsourcing.
+Here are 5 reasons to outsource your accounting:

 As mentioned in the introduction, time can become a very precious commodity.
 Every hour spent bookkeeping, paying bills, or invoicing is an hour not selling, marketing, building a product, or delivering a service.

 Too often, small business leaders see accounting as a necessary evil to fulfill tax or government requirements.
 What they miss is the opportunity to gain insight from their financial information.
 Insight is built on good financials processes.
 Without proper processes, the insights necessary for profitable growth are difficult to achieve.